farnoosh27/NLP/README.md

 N-gram Vectors: It represents contiguous sequences of n words as vectors, capturing the local word order and context.

 These vectorization techniques transform textual data into numerical representations that can be used as input for machine learning algorithms.
 Word embeddings, such as Word2Vec or GloVe, are a more advanced form of vectorization that capture semantic relationships between words in a dense vector space.
+Vectorization and cosine similarity are concepts commonly used in natural language processing and information retrieval tasks.
+Let's explore each one in more detail:

+1. Vectorization:
+Vectorization refers to the process of representing textual data (such as documents, sentences, or words) as numerical vectors.
+In natural language processing, this conversion is necessary because most machine learning algorithms and mathematical operations work with numerical data.

+There are different methods for vectorizing text, but one common approach is the "bag-of-words" model.
+In this model, each unique word in a corpus is assigned a dimension in a high-dimensional vector space.
+The vector representation of a document or sentence is then created by counting the occurrences or frequencies of words in that document.
+This results in a vector where each dimension represents the presence or absence of a particular word in the document.

+Another popular method for vectorization is the "word embeddings" approach, which represents words as dense and continuous vectors in a lower-dimensional space.
+Word embeddings capture semantic relationships between words, allowing for more nuanced representations compared to simple word frequencies.

+Vectorization enables mathematical operations on text data, such as measuring similarity between documents or performing machine learning tasks like clustering or classification.

+2. Cosine Similarity:
+Cosine similarity is a metric used to measure the similarity between two vectors.
+It calculates the cosine of the angle between the two vectors, indicating how similar their orientations are in the vector space.

+In the context of natural language processing, cosine similarity is often used to determine the similarity between two documents or sentences represented as vectors.
+To compute the cosine similarity, the vectors are first normalized to unit length.
+Then, the cosine of the angle between the two vectors is calculated as the dot product of the vectors divided by the product of their magnitudes.

+Cosine similarity ranges from -1 to 1, where a value of 1 indicates that the vectors are identical, 0 means they are orthogonal (not similar at all), and -1 signifies that the vectors are diametrically opposed or completely dissimilar.

+Cosine similarity is commonly employed in tasks like document retrieval, information retrieval, text clustering, and recommendation systems.
+It allows for efficient and effective comparison of text data based on their vector representations, providing a measure of similarity that takes into account both the magnitude and direction of the vectors.